Saint John The Baptist – John the Forerunner

 The Relics of John the Baptist

-According to The Greek Orthodox Church, after his death Saint John the Baptist went to Hades (Ancient Greek underworld) where he continued to preach the coming of The Messiah, so being the Forerunner of Jesus Christ, in both life and death.
+According to The Greek Orthodox Church after his death Saint John the Baptist went to Hades, the Ancient Greek underworld, where he continued to preach the coming of The Messiah and so therefore he became the Forerunner of Jesus Christ in both life and death.

 The head of John the Baptist is said to have either been buried in the fortress of Machaerus (Jordan) or at Herod’s palace in Jerusalem.